 Mouth guards, like oral sleep appliances, are meant to protect your teeth.
 The only difference is that a mouth guard will protect your teeth from being damaged while playing contact sports, such as football or ice hockey.

 While athletes who play contact sports are the most likely candidates for our mouth guards, participants in noncontact sports may also reap benefits.
-There are many sports which do not fit under the category of contact sports, but still pose as a risk for oral injury.
+There are many sports which do not fit under the category of contact sports but still pose a risk for oral injury.
 Mountain biking and ice skating are such examples.

 Avoid having chipped, loose, or missing teeth in the future by asking one of our professional dentists if a mouth guard is right for you.
 We talk with you about what specific actions could cause dental damage and evaluate your risk.